 Welcome to my website!

-Five New Articles: Not listed on links at left.
+Two New Presentations: And other articles not listed on links at left.
 The PowerPoint presentations are a little bare without my lengthy verbal explanations.
 Hope you find them interesting...
 (Warning--They are a little slow to load because they are full-color PPT files converted to PDF.)

 Advice Today & Everyday: "Brew like you mean it."
 Speaking of advice.
 This website is full of it (or full of something!)
 Be forewarned.